danielyule/hearthbreaker/docs/contributing.rst

 simply writing ``from hsgame.cards import *`` will import all cards and nothing else.

 So, when implementing a new card, follow these steps:
+ 1. Write at least one test for the new card
- 1. Create a new class in the appropriate folder, using CamelCase for the class name (removing spaces and apostrophes)
+ 2. Create a new class in the appropriate folder, using CamelCase for the class name (removing spaces and apostrophes)
- 2. Create a constructor for that class which calls the super's constructor with the needed attributes
+ 3. Create a constructor for that class which calls the super's constructor with the needed attributes
- 3. Add the method which performs the action of the card (:meth:`use <hsgame.game_objects.Card.use>` for spells, :meth:`create_minion <hsgame.game_objects.MinionCard.create_minion>` for minions, :meth:`create_weapon <hsgame.game_objects.WeaponCard.create_weapon>` for
+ 4. Add the method which performs the action of the card (:meth:`use <hsgame.game_objects.Card.use>` for spells, :meth:`create_minion <hsgame.game_objects.MinionCard.create_minion>` for minions, :meth:`create_weapon <hsgame.game_objects.WeaponCard.create_weapon>` for
     weapons, and :meth:`activate <hsgame.game_objects.SecretCard.activate>`, :meth:`deactivate <hsgame.game_objects.SecretCard.deactivate>` and :meth:`_reveal <hsgame.game_objects.SecretCard._reveal>` for secrets -- see the section for each type of card)
- 4. Add an entry to the appropriate ``__init__.py``
+ 5. Add an entry to the appropriate ``__init__.py``
- 5. Change the card's entry in ``cards.csv`` to 'yes' in the first column
+ 6. Change the card's entry in ``cards.csv`` to 'yes' in the first column
- 6. Write at least one test for the new card
+ 7. Run ``flake8`` in the project's root folder to ensure proper formatting.

 Creating a Constructor
 ''''''''''''''''''''''